-APSAC representatives serve as advocates and liaisons between Purdue’s administrative and professional staff members and the senior administration by building relationships with constituents and senior administrators, as well as providing and supporting professional development opportunities.
+APSAC representatives serve as liaisons between Purdue’s administrative and professional staff members and the senior administration by building relationships with colleagues and senior administrators, as well as providing and supporting professional development opportunities.

-What is the time commitment for an APSAC representative?
+What is the time commitment for an APSAC member?

-How much can representatives do or be involved in?
+How much can members do or be involved in?

-In addition to the full committee, all representatives serve on at least one of four subcommittees: Communications; Compensation & Benefits; Membership & Staff Relations: and Professional Development.
-APSAC representatives also have the opportunity to represent A/P staff on various University committees.
+In addition to the full committee, all representatives serve on at least one of three subcommittees: Membership & Communications; Compensation & Benefits; and Professional Development.
+APSAC members also have the opportunity to serve A/P staff on various University committees.